hero827/Test/readme.md

 ## Requirements

-The output should be transformed in real-time (or near real-time) based on changes from the input data sets.
-Your application should detect new new and changed values, join and aggregate and store the new/changed values to
+The project requires you to consume changes from two different input data sets, perform a transformation of the data and write the output to another database.
+The output should be produced in real-time (or near real-time) based on changes from the input data sets.

+#### Transformation logic
-This SQL expression is psuedo code for how the data input streams should be transformed in your application.
+This SQL expression is the psuedo code for how the data input streams should be transformed.
+You application needs to perform this function.

 ```
 SELECT a.Sport
       , a.RecruitingClassYear
       , sum( case when datediff( mi, l.dateutc, sysutcdatetime()) < 10 then 1 else 0 end ) as ProvileViewsLast10min